belalkhleel/tic-tac-toc/README.md

-you can run it by oben the tic-tac-toc file and run the cmd and run the command dart run
+you can run it by opem the tic-tac-toc file and run the cmd and run the command dart run